How MARCUS Reviews Sources

 - verify that the relevant source actually finished indexing

-This is the most important operational insight about MARCUS: when answer quality drops, inspect the retrieval conditions before assuming the model simply "did a bad job."
+This is the most important operational insight about MARCUS: when answer quality drops, inspect the source-review conditions before assuming the model simply "did a bad job."